eth-educators/eth-docker-docs/website/docs/Usage/Advanced/Vero.md

 > Failure to heed this warning **will** get your keys slashed - penalized and force-exited.

 Once you are certain these keys aren't already running somewhere, import them with `./ethd keys import`

-#### Temporary instructions

-If this is a Vero that doesn't support keymanager API, switch to the actual Vero client now:
-`nano .env` and change `COMPOSE_FILE=vero-vc-only.yml:web3signer.yml`

-There is no slashing risk to this, because Web3signer handles signing and slashing protection.

-Start Vero: `./ethd up`

 ### Verify it all works